SoftMoonWebWare/syncdir.php/README.md

-# syncdir.php
+# SyncDir.php
-synchronize, copy, &amp; compare filesystem folders / directories
+Synchronize, Copy, Archive, Create, &amp; Compare filesystem folders / directories

 # ¡ **Never** install on a publicly accessible server !
 ¡This program is designed to modify a (your) file system, copy files from ambiguous locations, overwrite existing files, etc.!
 ¡It has **NO** security implementations!
 It is designed for a private server, only to utilize PHP's file-system access.

-This **alpha** release has been tested in real-time use at various times in the past 3 years.
+This Beta release has been tested in real-time use at various times in the past 3 years.
 It it intended to:
 1. Keep a backup of "project folders" (and subfolders), only copying newly created or updated files within the same folder/directory tree structure.
 2. Synchronize project folders and subfolders when 2 (or more) folks are working on different files within, keeping the same folder/directory tree structure.
 3. Archive files from a source to a destination, with dis-similar folder/directory tree structures.
 4. Compare 2 folders and subfolders for similar files and folder/directory tree structures, as well as similar files in dis-similar folder/directory tree structures.
-5. Create "playlists" on USB thumb-drives.
+5. Create "playlists" on USB thumb-drives for car radios, etc.

 # 1. Backup folders
 You can keep a backup of your folder in another location using this utility.